Skip to Content

 Science activities engage and intrigue kids in ways not possible by other topics.
 Hands-on science experiments are even better.
 Get kids moving and involved in the science lesson and you’re on your way.

 You’ve created a lifelong scientist!
-Exploring science rarely takes many out of the ordinary materials, often materials you can find around your home.
+Exploring science rarely takes many out-of-the-ordinary materials, often materials you can find around your home.
 Check out these experiments on friction for tons of learning fun!

 Easy & Amazingly Simple Friction Experiments for Kids